Blink Cameras Review 2021

 What we don’t like

-As far as app-monitored cameras go, Blink and Blink XT2 are some of the easiest to set up and use.
-(Plus they have a decent app!)
+As far as app-monitored cameras go, Blink cameras are some of the easiest to set up and use.

-These wireless cameras fit in the palm of your hand and can be set up just about anywhere.
+These wire-free cameras fit in the palm of your hand and can be set up just about anywhere.
 Seriously.
 Mount them on the wall or set them inconspicuously on a bookshelf.
 They’re pretty versatile.
-We do wish it had pan, tilt, and zoom options and a wider field of view, but it’ll get the job done for most spaces.
+We do wish Blink had pan, tilt, and zoom options and a wider field of view, but it’ll get the job done for most spaces.

 Blink Home Monitor app